By Dushyant Shekhawat Sep. 05, 2018

 Of course, this is Amitabh Bachchan we’re dealing with here – the man could take a nap and it would make headlines – so it wasn’t just me, but the whole nation that was glued to its screen.
 It was the start of a cultural phenomenon.
 Almost overnight, KBC had all of India’s attention.
 The show had been on air for barely a week before people began addressing gatherings of friends as “deviyo aur sajjano”, and the phrase “are you sure?” was rendered obsolete by “lock kiya jaye?”
 Such was the star power of the Big B that he managed to turn Computerji into a household name across the country.

-This week, the show premiered its 10th season.
+Last month, the show premiered its 10th season.
 For nearly two decades, it’s been returning to our screens, time and again, proving that multiple choice questions is undisputedly the most popular format for taking tests, a fact that surely contains a lesson for the ICSE and SSC boards.
 A family can be divided over an issue as serious as politics or as frivolous as what radio channel to play in the car.
 But have Amitabh Bachchan pop up on the screen, pose a trivia question with four options, and they’ll come together to solve it in a happy ending befitting a Yashraj film.

 There are no losers on KBC, and that’s where its true beauty lies.